okfn/handbook/text/courses/analyzing-data.rst

     <div class="well">

 **Task:**
 What is the formula for healthcare expenditure per capita?
-Can you modify it so it’s only calculated when both values are present (i.e. neither cell is blank).?
+Can you modify it so it’s only calculated when both values are present (i.e. neither cell is blank)?

 .. raw:: html